GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 ### Package

 Models can contain many elements and diagrams.
-To navigate through and structure the elements used in a model the concept of Folders or Packages is often used to bring a structure in a model.
+To structure and navigate through the elements used in a model the concept of folders or packages is often used to bring structure to a model.
-This structure is normally used independent from the semantics, that is expressed by the diagrams using model elements and connectors.
+This structure is normally used independently from semantics, which are expressed by the diagrams using model elements and connectors.
-The model structure is used for navigation and model data organization to sort elements or group them by some aspects.
+The model structure is used for navigation and model data organization to sort elements or group them.

 In SpecIF the concept of packages is taken from UML and provided by the resource class 🖿 *Package* (vocabulary term UML:Package).
 Applications for package resources are packages in UML/SysML or folders/directories in a file system etc.